 LID is enjoying increasing popularity in coastal communities, and the OPC plans to build on this momentum by continuing to promote LID to reduce ocean pollution from urban runoff.
 The winter 2008 OPC meeting will focus on LID and the policy approaches the OPC may advocate to advance the use of LID and thereby reduce negative impacts to ocean water quality.
-The OPC will also initiate a competitive grant process to seek projects that advance LID in California by encouraging communities to remove impediments to LID.
+The OPC will also initiate a competitive grant process to seek projects that address polluted runoff in various ways, including by advancing LID in California by encouraging communities to remove impediments to LID.
 The OPC staff is in discussions with other state entities in an effort to increase the pool of funds available for LID projects.

-5. Ocean and Coastal Ecosystems: Focus on Salmon Statewide and in the Klamath Basin - \$3 million
+5. Ocean and Coastal Ecosystems: Focus on Salmon Statewide and in the Klamath Basin and on Fishery Management Plans

 Throughout California, freshwater habitat in coastal streams and rivers has been lost or degraded, which has resulted in severe impacts to fish populations that rely on those habitats.
-For example, the number of returning natural salmon spawners in the Klamath River has decreased from over 1,000,000 to a few tens of thousands in recent years.
+For example, the number of returning natural salmon spawners in the Klamath

+River has decreased from over 1,000,000 to a few tens of thousands in recent years.
 In 2006, because of the low numbers of Klamath-system salmon, the Pacific Fisheries Management Council closed the commercial ocean fishery along 700 miles of coast from Monterey County in California to northern Oregon.
 This closure severely impacted fishermen and their communities along the coast, northern California tribes, and all people who rely on salmon.